 There are several online retailers that offer pear-shaped lab-grown diamonds, including:

-- Grown Brilliance: Ranked as the best place to buy lab-grown diamond engagement rings in 2022 and 2023, Grown Brilliance is one of our favorites.
+Grown Brilliance is ranked as the best place to buy lab-grown diamond engagement rings in 2022 and 2023, Grown Brilliance is one of our favorites.
 They are exclusively dedicated to lab diamonds and offer a range of lab-grown diamonds, including high-quality pear-shaped diamonds.
 They are committed to sustainability, and as you can learn in our Grown Brilliance review, the shopping experience is fantastic, and the prices are very competitive.

-- James Allen: This jeweler offers a wide selection of lab-grown diamonds, including pear-shaped ones, and has a user-friendly website that allows you to easily search for diamonds based on your preferred shape, carat weight, and other factors.
+James Allen offers a wide selection of lab-grown diamonds, including pear-shaped ones, and has a user-friendly website that allows you to easily search for diamonds based on your preferred shape, carat weight, and other factors.
 In our James Allen lab diamond review, we have awarded them a top score for their advanced features and unparalleled customer support.

-- Clean Origin: This diamond retailer focuses exclusively on lab diamonds and offers a large selection of some of the best lab diamonds.
+Clean Origin focuses exclusively on lab diamonds and offers a large selection of some of the best lab diamonds.
 Clean Origin has some of the lowest prices on pear-shaped lab diamonds without compromising on customer support and quality.
 Learn more in our Clean Origin review, in which we give them the best possible rating.

-- Brilliant Earth: This company offers a variety of lab-grown diamonds, including pear-shaped ones, and has a focus on sustainability and ethical sourcing.
+Brilliant Earth offers a variety of lab-grown diamonds, including pear-shaped ones, and has a focus on sustainability and ethical sourcing.
 If you are looking for sustainable pear-shaped lab diamonds, Brilliant Earth is the place to shop.
 Learn more about Brilliant Earth’s commitment to sustainability in our in-depth Brilliant Earth review.

-- With Clarity: Offering an extensive selection of high-quality lab-grown diamonds, including pear-shaped ones, at excellent prices, With Clarity is another of our favorite lab diamond retailers.
+With Clarity offers an extensive selection of high-quality lab-grown diamonds, including pear-shaped ones, at excellent prices, With Clarity is another of our favorite lab diamond retailers.
 With Clarity is particularly well-known for its Home Preview, in which you can receive two replicas of the engagement rings you are considering.
 For free!
 Learn how With Clarity takes the guesswork out of shopping for lab-grown diamond engagement rings in our With Clarity review.